inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/systemfield.md

 ## Conclusion

-SystemFields provide a powerful abstraction for managing complex record behavior in InvenioRDM.
+System fields provide a powerful abstraction for managing complex record behavior in InvenioRDM.
 They enable:

 - Clean separation between data storage and business logic
 - Automatic integration with record lifecycle events